- Weather in Alaska changes quickly so you need to come prepared. It can be sunny one hour and then rain, snow, or be

 Children, Elders, Mobility Limitations, etc.:

-- All Ages Welcome: We are proud to offer tours to families that include young and old members.
-Thus far our youngest guest was 6 months old and our oldest guest was 87 years old.
+- All Ages Welcome: We are proud to offer tours to families that include young and older members.
+Thus far our youngest guest was 6 months old and our oldest guest was 87 years young!
 Everyone had a great time.

 - Tell Me About Young Children and Mobility Limitations: We ask that you always let us know in advance (before you book your tour) if you have anyone in your group with mobility limitations (e.g., anyone who walks more slowly such as elders or young children, etc.).

 - Small Children in Carriers: If your group includes small children who do not walk (or who tire quickly), please be sure to bring a child carrier (back packs or front carriers specifically designed for carrying children).
 You will not be allowed to carry children in your arms on the glacier for safety reasons.
 We do not loan child carriers.